MAS KiwiSaver Scheme Review

 Our guide to the MAS KiwiSaver Scheme looks at the fund choices, fees and options available to KiwiSaver members.

-Summary of MAS KiwiSaver
+Summary of the MAS KiwiSaver Scheme

-- Switching between any MAS KiwiSaver fund is free.
+- Switching between any MAS KiwiSaver Scheme fund is free.
 If you take your money to another fund, there are no joining fees or exit fees.

 Read this First: Fees, Performance and Understanding What's Best For Your Situation